zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 * zCompute minimal version is **22.09 SP4**

 * Known limitations (for 22.09 SP4)
-    * zCompute must have a valid cluster certificate (with a full chain in the PEM file) in order for the AWS Cloud Provider to run
+    * zCompute must have a valid cluster certificate (with a full chain in the PEM file) in order for the AWS Cloud Provider to respect it
-    * AWS Cloud Provider requires zCompute to be configured with a valid cluster certificate (including a full chain in the certificate PEM file)
     * Terraform will not tag resources on first apply (requires second apply)
     * EBS CSI requires UDEV modification (allowing API call to be made upon new volume attachment)
     * EBS CSI snapshotting is not fully operational (will create more snapshots than needed and will not delete them upon snapshot removal)